Sunday sporting events

 Sunday sporting events were not usually played until the early 20th century.
 In North America, they were prohibited due to blue laws at first, but then cities like Chicago, St. Louis, and Cincinnati later decided to legalize them.
 Other cities such as New York City and Philadelphia had intense political and court battles to legalize the games.
 Nowadays, professional sports leagues schedule games on Sundays in the United States, though this practice continues to be opposed by some Christian denominations upholding first-day Sabbatarian doctrine.

 Origins

-Due to blue laws, it was considered offensive to work on Sunday, which was expected to be a day of worship and rest from servile labour.
+Because of Christian religious orthodoxy, it was considered offensive to work on Sunday, which was expected to be a day of worship and rest from servile labor.
+Many governments instituted blue laws to limit activities that could be pursued on a Sunday, including such recreational pursuits as sports and games.
 In 1794, the Pennsylvania Assembly restricted activities on Sunday by passing what they called "an Act for the prevention of vice and immorality, and of unlawful gaming, and to restrain disorderly sports and dissipation".

 By sport

+Association football

+In England, association football was historically banned on Sunday.
+However, in 1974, The Football Association appealed to the Home Office to allow Sunday football to counter the ban on using floodlights due to the three day week which was granted.
+Due to the Sunday Observance Act, clubs were banned from charging admission but they exploited a loophole in the law and stipulated that, while admission would be free, the purchase of a programme (equivalent to the usual price of a ticket) would be required to enter.
+In Northern Ireland, the Irish Football Association retained a total ban on Sunday football until 2008 when the rules were relaxed to allow them only if both teams agreed and that no player could be punished for refusing to play on Sunday.
+Further relaxations allowed for Sunday matches if Northern Irish clubs had European matches during the week and to avoid matches clashing with major national events.